opencast/data-model/docs/event/metadata.md

 :::danger[Open questions]

 - (1?)
-Should this ignore scheduling?
-Or should we always record the "created in Opencast", since scheduled events will have `startDate` set?
-- (2?)
 What values do we want to allow? `string` or string arrays are required, but maybe allow numbers? bools?
 Arbitrary JSON?
 :::